mathieu-benoit/istio-gatekeeper-demos/docs/demos/demo-config-sync.md

 ## Fix the policies violations

-We could fix these violations by deploying the default deny-all `AuthorizationPolicy` and the default `STRICT` `PeerAuthentication` in the `istio-system` namespace:
+Fix these violations by syncing the default deny-all `AuthorizationPolicy` and the default `STRICT` `PeerAuthentication` in the `istio-system` namespace:
 ```bash
 cat << EOF | kubectl apply -f -
 apiVersion: configsync.gke.io/v1beta1